 Eating Disorder Therapy

-Contact us | Our Therapists
+Contact us | Our Eating Disorder Therapists in NYC, New York State & beyond

 Words cannot adequately describe the pain and frustration that come alongside an eating disorder.
 We know first hand the devastating effects an eating disorder can have on all aspects of one’s life in addition to the turmoil experienced by those wanting to support their loved one, but do not know how.
 Eating disorders interfere with one’s ability to be present with themselves and others and tend to cause an overall feeling of disconnection.
 We are passionate about this work because we get it.